sib-swiss/kgsteward/doc/yamldoc.md

 ### `graphs` syntax

-It consist in an ordered list of records that will be considered in the supplied order.
-The following key is manadtory in every record
+It consist in an ordered list of records that are processed in the supplied order.
+The following key is mandatory in every record

 * __`dataset`__ - Mandatory name for this record.
-It will permit to create the RDF named graph <dataset_base_IRI><dataset> FIXME: rename this as `name`
+It will be used to create the RDF named graph/context `<dataset_base_IRI><dataset>`.
+A list datasets to update can be supplied to kgsteard with the `-d` option.

 At least one of the following keys should be supplied.
-Note that they will be executed in order `system`, `url`, `file`, `zenodo`, `update`.
-For a different order, use two datasets and a dependency.
+Note that they will be executed in order `target_context`, `system`, `url`, `file`, `zenodo`, `update`.
+For a different order, use two datasets and a `parent` dependency.

 * __`system`__ - A system command.